Preschool teacher Linette Illastron returned to school after a decade and rediscovered her voice, her strength, and her passion for learning at CIIS.

 CIIS Students Write for Huffington Post Religion

-Ecology, Spirituality, and Religion Ph.D. students Laura Reddick and Kimberly Carfore invited to write for Huffington Post
+Ecology, Spirituality, and Religion Ph.D. students Laura Reddick and Kimberly Carfore were invited to write for Huffington Post.

 Two current students in the Ecology, Spirituality, and Religion Ph.D. program at CIIS were invited to blog for Huffington Post Religion.